 If you have questions about what it means to be intersex, you’re not alone.

-Intersex conditions have been around since the beginning of time.
+Intersex variations have been around since the beginning of time.
 But they've been shrouded in secrecy and misunderstanding, leaving a lot of us in the dark.

-The American Psychological Association (APA) has provided an easy-to-read Q & A that explains some of the most common intersex conditions, also known as differences or disorders of sex development (DSD).
-It also gives answers to frequently asked questions, such as what happens when a baby is born with an intersex condition.
+The American Psychological Association (APA) has provided an easy-to-read Q & A that explains some of the most common intersex variations.
+It also gives answers to frequently asked questions, such as what happens when a baby is born with an intersex variation.

 APA Task Force on Gender Identity, Gender Variance, and Intersex Conditions (2006).
 Answers to your questions about individuals with intersex conditions [Pamphlet].
 American Psychological Association. https://www.apa.org/topics/lgbt/intersex.pdf